Nutrition System

 Connected decisions

 Nutrition does more than record intake.
-It becomes more valuable when users can see how fueling patterns line up with training and fasting behavior.
+It becomes more valuable when you can see how fueling patterns line up with training and fasting behavior.

 What users want explained

-Most users do not just want a screenshot.
+Most people don't just want a screenshot.
 They want to know what the numbers mean and why the app is asking them to log them.

 Why calories matter

-• They create the overall direction for fat loss, maintenance, or gain
+• They set the overall direction for fat loss, maintenance, or gain

-• They help users compare intake with the plan over time
+• They make it possible to compare intake to your plan over time

 • They make trends easier to interpret on the progress side